mitre/fieldmanual/sphinx-docs/Server-Configuration.md

-app.contact.tcp: 0.0.0.0:7010  # Listen host and port for the TCP contact server app.contact.udp: 0.0.0.0:7011  # Listen host and port for the UDP contact server app.contact.websocket: 0.0.0.0:7012  # Listen host and port for the Websocket contact server
+app.contact.tcp: 0.0.0.0:7010  # Listen host and port for the TCP contact server app.contact.udp: 0.0.0.0:7011  # Listen host and port for the UDP contact server app.contact.websocket: 0.0.0.0:7012  # Listen host and port for the Websocket contact server auth.login.handler.module: default  # Python import path for auth service login handler ("default" will use the default handler)
 crypt_salt: REPLACE_WITH_RANDOM_VALUE  # Salt for file encryption
 encryption_key: ADMIN123  # Encryption key for file encryption
 exfil_dir: /tmp  # The directory where files exfiltrated through the /file/upload endpoint will be stored